Skip to main content

 Why Choose This Course

-On completion of the MSc Physiotherapy programme you will also be eligible to register with CORU and to apply to become a member of The Irish Society of Chartered Physiotherapists.
+The MSc Physiotherapy programme is approved by Coru, the Health and Social Care Professions Council.
+On completion of the MSc Physiotherapy programme, graduates will also be eligible to become a member of The Irish Society of Chartered Physiotherapists.

 Placement or Study Abroad Information